 - Multiply each x-value (in standard units) by each corresponding y-value (in standard units)

-- The correlation coefficient is the average of the products.
+- The correlation coefficient is the sum of the products divided by n-1.

 Correlation in Python